-To set a password:
+Setting a password

-- CAUTION: Once a password has been set, the projector cannot be used unless the correct password is entered every time the projector is started. - Open the on-screen menu and go to Setting > Password.
-Select On by pressing Left 4 or Right ▶.
+- (CAUTION: Once a password has been set, the projector cannot be used unless the correct password is entered every time the projector is started. - Open the on-screen menu and go to Setting > Password.
+Select On by pressing ■ Left or ■ Right on the projector or remote control. - 2.
 When the function is activated for the first time, a prompt will display on the screen.
-Use the Up or Down ▼ button to select a number for each digit of the password.
-Use the Left 4 or Right ▶ button to move between the digits of the password.

-Password Setup

-Enter Password 0 0 0 0

-Press Auto to Confirm

-Press ♠ or ▼ to change number

-Press or to move

-- When all digits are entered and the password is ready, press Auto to confirm.
-A confirmation message displays. - The password will display on-screen when being input. - IMPORTANT: Write your selected password down here in this manual so that it is available to you should you ever forget it.
+Use the △ Up or ▼ Down button to select a number for each digit of the password.
+Use the ◄ Left or ▶ Right button to move between the digits of the password. - Password Setup Press Auto to Confirm Press ▲ or ▼ to change number Press ◀ or ▶ to move - 3.
+When all digits are entered and the password is ready, press AUTO to confirm.
+A confirmation message displays. - The password will display on-screen when being input.
+(F. - IMPORTANT: Write your selected password down here in this manual so that it is available to you should you ever forget it.

-Password: Keep this manual in a safe place.

-- 4. Perform one of the following 3 steps. - Press Auto to continue.
-The set-up is finished when the message "Password setup completed" displays. - ii.
-Press Up ^ to go back to the previous screen and re-enter four digits.

-iii.
-Press Down ▼ to cancel the password set-up and return to the on-screen menu.

-If you forget the password:

-You will be asked to enter the four digit password every time you turn on the projector.
-If you enter the wrong password, the password error message displays.
-You can retry by turning off the projector (by pressing Power) and start again, or if you did not record the password in this manual, and you absolutely do not remember it, you can use the password recall procedure.

-To enter the password recall procedure:

-Press and hold Right for 5 seconds.
-The projector will display a coded number on the screen.
-Seek help from the local BenQ service center to decode the number.
-You may be required to provide proof of purchase documentation to verify that you are an authorized user of the projector.

-To change the password:

-- 1. Open the on-screen menu and go to Setting > Change Password. - 2.
-Press Left 4 or Right ▶ .
-A "Password Change" message displays. - 3.
-Enter the old password. - i.
-If the password is correct, you can go on to enter new password.

-IMPORTANT: Write your selected password down here in this manual so that it is available to you should you ever forget it.
 Password: